GRCDEV/ArduSim/help/development.md

 * `void landIfMissionEnded(int, double)`.
 This method lands the multicopter if it is close enough to the last waypoint, and can be launched periodically in the method `forceExperimentEnd()` of the protocol implementation.
 Useful for UAVs that follow a planned mission.
 * `boolean landUAV(int)`.
 This method is used to land a UAV.
 * `boolean landAllUAVs()`.
 In this case, all the UAVs receive the land command.
 * `boolean cleanAndSendMissionToUAV(int, List<Waypoint>)`.
 It deletes the current mission of the UAV, sends a new one, and retrieves it from the flight controller to show it on the GUI, using the corresponding simple command functions.
+This function is automatically used by ArduSim before the `sendInitialConfiguration(int)` method of the protocol implementation.

 Now follows a list of information retrieval functions that don't need to communicate with the flight controller.
 The data could be slightly outdated, on the order of milliseconds, as this information is retrieved periodically.